TEOACEVEDO/simple_shell/README.md

 - Welcome to the Simple Shell project!!
 This program is a simple shell that can be compiled and launched from the command line.

 ### How to install?
-- go to your terminal, write: https://github.com/TEOACEVEDO/simple_shell.git
+- go to your terminal, write: git clone https://github.com/TEOACEVEDO/simple_shell.git

 ### How is it compiled?
-- gcc -Wall -Werror -Wextra -pedantic *.c -o hsh and you can execute the hsh program as follows : ./hsh
+- gcc -Wall -Werror -Wextra -pedantic *.c -o hsh and you can execute the hsh program as follows  ./hsh

 ## Interactive mode
 - ls